ravi-rajakumar/Zombie-Simulator/README.md

 - Base time unit is 1s.
 - Two objects can't occupy the same space
 - Heading is noted in radians, clockwise from North

+## Data

+Results of completed simulations are stored to a database.
+In-flight changes to settings invalidatethe data as the simulation is meant to record data for a constant set of behavioral and physical conditions.

 ## Glossary